Claude Code

 /init

-Initializes the assistant with your project structure and configuration, creates a CLAUDE.md
+Initializes the assistant with your project structure and configuration, creates a CLAUDE.md file if it doesn’t exist.

 Lists all available commands and their descriptions:

-Custom Slash Commands
+/helpCustom Slash Commands

-Claude Code allows you to create custom slash commands by defining them in the .claude/commands/
+Claude Code allows you to create custom slash commands by defining them in the .claude/commands/ directory.
+Each command is a markdown file that documents the command’s behavior and usage.

 Creating Custom Commands